CVHC HOSPITAL READINESS AND RESPONSE COORDINATOR

 - Demonstrated ability to listen, communicate, and work well with people of diverse backgrounds, including effective problem-solving and conflict management abilities.

-- Demonstrated ability to speak, write, and communicate effectively.
+- Demonstrated ability to speak, write, and communicate effectively in English.

 - Demonstrated knowledge of existing healthcare emergency management resources and will be familiar with state and regional planning activities.

 - Demonstrated experience working with administrators and clinicians in the healthcare community.